carla-simulator/carla/Docs/python_api.md

 <h3>Instance Variables</h3>
 - <a name="carla.WeatherParameters.cloudiness"></a>**<font color="#f8805a">cloudiness</font>** (_float_)
 Weather cloudiness.
+It only affects the RGB camera sensor.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.precipitation"></a>**<font color="#f8805a">precipitation</font>** (_float_)
 Precipitation amount for controlling rain intensity.
+It only affects the RGB camera sensor.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.precipitation_deposits"></a>**<font color="#f8805a">precipitation_deposits</font>** (_float_)
 Precipitation deposits for controlling the area of puddles on roads.
+It only affects the RGB camera sensor.
 Values range from 0 to 100.
 - <a name="carla.WeatherParameters.wind_intensity"></a>**<font color="#f8805a">wind_intensity</font>** (_float_)
-Wind intensity.
+Wind intensity, it affects the clouds moving speed, the raindrop direction, and vegetation.
+This doesn't affect the car physics.
 Values range from 0 to 100.
+- <a name="carla.WeatherParameters.fog_density"></a>**<font color="#f8805a">fog_density</font>** (_float_)
+Fog density.
+It only affects the RGB camera sensor.
+Values range from 0 to 100.
+- <a name="carla.WeatherParameters.fog_distance"></a>**<font color="#f8805a">fog_distance</font>** (_float_)
+Fog start distance (in meters).
+Values range from 0 to infinite.
+- <a name="carla.WeatherParameters.wetness"></a>**<font color="#f8805a">wetness</font>** (_float_)
+Wetness intensity.
+It only affects the RGB camera sensor.
+Values range from 0 to 100.
 - <a name="carla.WeatherParameters.sun_azimuth_angle"></a>**<font color="#f8805a">sun_azimuth_angle</font>** (_float_)
 The azimuth angle of the sun in degrees.
-Values range from 0 to 360.
+Values range from 0 to 360 (degrees).
 - <a name="carla.WeatherParameters.sun_altitude_angle"></a>**<font color="#f8805a">sun_altitude_angle</font>** (_float_)
 Altitude angle of the sun in degrees.
-Values range from -90 to 90.
+Values range from -90 to 90 (where 0 degrees is the horizon).

 <h3>Methods</h3>
 - <a name="carla.WeatherParameters.__init__"></a>**<font color="#7fb800">\__init__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**cloudiness**=0.0</font>, <font color="#00a6ed">**precipitation**=0.0</font>, <font color="#00a6ed">**precipitation_deposits**=0.0</font>, <font color="#00a6ed">**wind_intensity**=0.0</font>, <font color="#00a6ed">**sun_azimuth_angle**=0.0</font>, <font color="#00a6ed">**sun_altitude_angle**=0.0</font>)